Prepare for Postpartum Care and your Body After Baby

 Preparing for having a new baby is a big deal.
 You’re nearing the end of your pregnancy, you’re tired, and you’re ready to do this thing.
 Every part of your body is gearing up for giving birth…but then what?

 Postpartum recovery is sort of overshadowed (and rightfully so) by the intense task of bringing a new baby into the world.
 But the work definitely doesn’t stop there.
-Postpartum is hiding around the corner, ready to attack the second you feel like the hard part is finally over.
+Your postpartum period is hiding around the corner, ready to attack the second you feel like the hard part is finally over.
 The best we can do is prepare.
 Both mentally and practically.

-Here is what to expect, plus how to prepare for getting through it.
+These postpartum recovery tips will help you know what to expect, plus how to prepare for getting through it with the best advice.

 *This post may contain affiliate links.
 Please see my disclosure for details.